 The News Roundup – Domestic

-Now that control of the House has flipped to the Republicans, House Minority Leader Kevin McCarthy is asking the House January 6 committee to preserve all its records so that Republicans may hold hearings on its proceedings.
+Russia released WNBA star Brittney Griner in a prisoner swap for arms dealer Victor Bout.
+Griner was serving a sentence in a penal colony for taking hashish cartridges through a Russian airport in February.

-It’s been a challenging week for former President Donald Trump.
-The House Ways and Means Committee received his federal tax returns from the IRS.
-And he sat down for dinner with Kanye West and white supremacist and Holocaust denier Nick Fuentes.
+The House passed legislation protecting same-sex and interracial marriage this week.
+The bill now moves to President Joe Biden’s desk.
+It doesn’t legalize same-sex marriage in all states, but does require a state to recognize a marriage from another state.

-We cover the most important stories from around the country on the domestic portion of the News Roundup.
+We cover all this and more on the domestic hour of the News Roundup.

 Copyright 2022 WAMU 88.5